 The fire pit below belongs to Mike DeVito in Northern California.
 When I saw his idea I was excited to help him create something new and wonderful.
 He took a very old mining cart in his front yard and we helped him convert it to a propane burning fire pit!
 Turned out pretty cool!
 Net he is getting a fire pit cover made to cover it from debris and who else knows what.

-Starfire base glass over a bed of crushed lava rock,
+Starfire Base Glass over a bed of crushed lava rock,

 I think this is one really nice idea!